 If you buy insurance for your pet, expect to pay about $40 a month or less than $500 yearly for a basic policy.
 In exchange, your pet can receive emergency care at a veterinarian near you that would cost hundreds or even thousands of dollars out of pocket without insurance.
 Many pet policies cover expensive treatments such as surgery, radiation therapy for cancer, and prescription medications.

 Some policies also provide preventive care such as vaccines and well visits.
 However, many insurers do not cover pets that have existing health conditions, such as hereditary problems.

 Even if your pet never gets sick or has an injury that requires you to use pet insurance, coverage may give you peace of mind.
 Otherwise, you could end up with a costly bill or a difficult decision if a medical situation arises and you have to rush to a veterinary clinic for urgent care.

 How Does Pet Insurance Work?

 Usually, you pay a monthly premium for your pet’s coverage.
-Then, after a qualifying vet visit, you can submit receipts to your pet insurance company for reimbursement.
+Then, after a qualifying visit at a vet near you, you can submit receipts to your pet insurance company for reimbursement.
 Most pet insurance companies deposit funds directly into your bank account, but some send a reimbursement check.

-After you pay the initial premium, you can file a claim when your pet needs care.
+After you pay the initial premium, you can file a claim when your pet needs vet care.
 Many insurers have a waiting period of a few days before your pet’s coverage starts.
 Some policies have a deductible of up to $1,000.
 In this case, the insurance company will only pay for eligible care after you reach the deductible amount – you’ll have to pay the first amount to your pet clinic yourself.

 When you submit a claim, the policy will reimburse you the established percentage, usually 50 to 90%.
 Your pet’s care may be subject to an annual cap.
 In this case, you would have to pay out of pocket for care that exceeds this maximum amount.